heliophysicsPy/heliophysicsPy.github.io/_pages/meetings/community_meetings/spring2024.md

  - **Unconferences and Wrap-Up:** March 14th 9:00 AM - 11:00 AM (MT)

 See [the full agenda](https://docs.google.com/spreadsheets/d/1FpjjlXckBGXBVSEt9lEClNf_ORbnGOrEzKd5av_cFXY/edit?usp=sharing) for exact dates/times of the various sessions.

+The [PyHC Code of Conduct](https://heliopython.org/docs/code_of_conduct/) applies to all participants in the spring 2024 meeting.
 <br><br><br>
 ### Registration